-Q 68: How will insurance agents and brokers be able to help consumers with enrollment through the [insert name of state exchange]?
+Q 68: How do insurance agents and brokers help consumers with enrollment through the [insert name of state exchange]?

-In [insert name of state], health insurance companies will appoint agents and brokers.
-Insurance companies will make sure the agent's license is valid and registered with the [insert name of state exchange].
-The agent can help consumers log on to the [insert name of state exchange].
-Consumers should log into their own [insert name of state exchange] account.
+In [insert name of state], health insurance companies appoint agents and brokers.
+Insurance companies make sure the agent's license is valid and registered with the [insert name of state exchange].
+The agent can help consumers log on to the [insert name of state exchange] account.
 The agent or broker can help consumers as needed.
-The agent or broker will then work with consumers to complete the application.
-Consumers will be prompted to enter the insurance professional's [insert name of state exchange] user identification number and national producer number on the application to show that the professional helped them.
+The agent or broker then works with consumers to complete the application.
+Consumers are prompted to enter the insurance professional's [insert name of state exchange] user identification number and national producer number on the application to show that the professional helped them.